 But the world must learn that I love the Father and that I do exactly what my Father has commanded me.
 (John 14:31)

-But even more significant than those exalted positions, Christ is the Firstborn of many brothers.
+But even more significant than those exalted positions, Christ is the firstborn of many brothers.
 These brothers were born of flesh and blood and then were born of the Father.
-They truly are the brothers of Christ, although in many aspects Christ is unique.
+They truly are the brothers of Christ, although Christ is unique in many aspects.

 The problem is, we cannot relate to Christ as to our elder Brother when we think of Him in a mystical Oneness with God the Father.
 The concept of the Trinity makes Christ unapproachable to His brothers, the brothers that His Father has given to Him.
 If I know anything about our Lord, making Himself unapproachable to His brothers would be unacceptable to Him, to say the least.